 - Prioritizing healthy fats, organic fruits and veggies, whole grains and lean protein sources can help support fertility.

 A woman’s menstrual cycle seems pretty straightforward — when she ovulates, her body prepares for conception, and if she doesn’t conceive, she gets her period.
-But there are so many bodily functions that occur behind the scenes that are responsible for making this natural process happen, and the foods we eat can affect the level of our hormones, quality of our blood and its circulation, and how well our brain is able to send messages to the rest of our body – all things that play a role our fertility.
+But there are so many bodily functions occurring behind the scenes that are responsible for making this natural process happen.
+The foods we eat can affect the level of our hormones, quality of our blood and its circulation, and how well our brain is able to send messages to the rest of our body—all things that play a role our fertility.
 For example, if hormones such as estrogen or progesterone are even slightly out of whack, our menstrual cycles can be irregular or even non-existent, which can make creating a baby a bit difficult.

 So, whether you’re just starting to think about having a family or you’ve been trying to conceive for some time, it’s important to take a look at what you’re putting in your body.
 A diet rich in healthy fats, organic fruits and veggies, whole grains and protein is something we should all be following, but it’s even more critical when you’re starting to prepare your body for building another human.

 - Spinach.
 Spinach and other dark, leafy greens are great sources of iron and folate.
 Iron is super important for your cycle, especially during menstruation, and supports ovulation and healthy egg development.
 It’s also helpful to stock up on iron before you conceive to make sure you aren’t entering pregnancy as anemic.
-Folate is another critical nutrient that is even MORE critical during the first few weeks after you conceive.
-Folate support brain, heart and neural tube development in baby and also helps avoid pregnancy complications.
+Folate is another critical nutrient that becomes even more critical during the first few weeks after you conceive.
+Folate supports brain, heart and neural tube development in baby and also helps avoid pregnancy complications.

 Photography by Stylish & Hip Kids.